airalab/robonomics.academy/README.md

 **IMPORTANT NOTE:**

-`- If you already forked the repo - DON'T FORGET DO PULL REGULARLY!`
+`- If you already forked the repo - DON'T FORGET TO DO PULL REGULARLY!`

   it's needed for proper course updates